postmanlabs/postman-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 ![Watch API](https://assets.postman.com/postman-docs/watch-api.jpg)

-To trigger the notification for an API, you can update/change the schema.
+Being a watcher, you will be notified whenever the API schema is modified.
+Imagine you have an account A where you have enabled the watch option.
+Now you have a different account B from hich you update the schema.
 After updating, click the __save__ button to save the changes.

-Click the bell icon on the top right corner to see the watch notification.
+Now, you will have a notification for account A. Click the bell icon on the top right corner to see the watch notification.
 The popup will indicate further information about the updated schema.

 ![Notification Watch API](https://assets.postman.com/postman-docs/notification-watch-api.jpg)